johnhoban42/Bracketology/README.md

 # Bracketology
-Smart and naive simulator for the 2019 NCAA March Madness tournament
+Smart and naive simulators for the 2019 NCAA March Madness tournament